nabilLearns/PONG/README.md

-## PONG: PointClickCare Challenge
+## PONG
-Created for the PointClickCare summer internship challenge, this game is a remake of the original 1972 [classic](https://en.wikipedia.org/wiki/Pong).
+This game is a remake of the original 1972 [classic](https://en.wikipedia.org/wiki/Pong).
 Being a browser based game, it should be playable on nearly any browser, on either Windows or Mac OS.

 ## How to play?